 In this stage, we run the automated test to validate the accuracy and the behavior of our product code.
 It will help development teams know whether a software build passes or fails.

 So, we have already built the package and run the test cases.
 If all the stages are passed, then we are ready to deploy it.
-And the new release will be deployed in multiple environments such as Development, Staging environments for the Dev and QA purpose.
+And the new release will be deployed in multiple environments such as Development, and Staging environments for the Dev and QA purpose.
 It is also deployed in the production environment for the end-users.

-What are the Benefits of CI-CD Pipeline
+What are the Benefits of the CI-CD Pipeline

 A good CI/CD pipeline is fast, reliable, and accurate.